Augmented Reality (AR) involves a new set of design challenges compared to VRVirtual Reality More info

 A basic AR scene contains the following GameObjects and components:

-If you have the XR Interaction Toolkit installed, the XR Origin option for AR applications changes to XR Origin (AR), which adds GameObjects for representing hand-held controllers and the toolkit components to interaction with objects in the scene.
+If you have the XR Interaction Toolkit installed, the XR Origin option for AR applications changes to XR Origin (AR), which adds GameObjects for representing hand-held controllers and the toolkit components needed for interaction with objects in the scene.

 In addition to these session GameObjects, you need the corresponding AR manager component for each type of AR feature that your application uses.